bullimog/control-router/README.md

 To Build a Docker image:
 > docker build -t control-router .

-To run the image within a Docker container:
+To run the image within a Docker container: (auto remove container on exit; map port 8080 to the outside; create a pseudo-TTY for container stdin)
-> docker run --rm -p 8080:8080 -it control-router:latest
+> docker run -p 8080:8080 --rm -it control-router:latest